aletgn/b-fade/docs/_pages/eh_data.rst

 		sqrt_area,delta_sigma,y,failed,test

 In both cases, the first two columns are obviously :math:`\sqrt{\text{area}}`, :math:`\Delta\sigma`, :math:`Y` is the geometric factor for defects.
 Regarding ``failed``, this column is binary, i.e. 0 and 1 means runout and failed samples, respectively.
 The last column serves the purpose of testing.
 This column, in fact, allows for performing a custom train/test split of the data.
-If you do not wish to do so fill out this column with 0.
+If you do not wish to do so, fill out this column with 0.
 For headerless files the same columns must be provided without writing the column names.

 Acquisition
 -----------

 No conditional statements regulates the acquisition of the different format files.
-To ensure more versatility the user can invoke a specific ``reader`` from ``pandas`` when istantiating :py:mod:`bfade.elhaddad.ElHaddadDataset` which subclass'es :py:mod:`bfade.dataset.Dataset`
+To ensure more versatility the user can invoke a specific ``reader`` from ``pandas`` when instantiating :py:mod:`bfade.elhaddad.ElHaddadDataset` which subclass'es :py:mod:`bfade.dataset.Dataset`

 - To read a spreadsheet, do: